meridian-analytics/korus/docs/source/introduction.rst

 There are two ways to use Korus:

  1. Write your own Python scripts using the Korus Python API
- 2. Use the command-line tool `korus-submit` included in Korus
+ 2. Use the Korus command-line-interface application, `korus-cli`

 Getting Started